Best Paris Itinerary 5 Days

 Some Background Information About This 5 Days In Paris Itinerary

-Before presenting a one-day itinerary to see Paris in five days, I should point out that even if you feel you have plenty of time to explore the city, you can still book a timed entry ticket without having to book one.
+Before presenting a one-day itinerary to see Paris in five days, I should point out that even if you have plenty of time to explore the city, you can still book a timed entry ticket without having to book one.
 Put. in line.

 Tip: Make yourself comfortable on the day you arrive in Paris.
 Explore your neighborhood and take a guided food tour after a night’s rest.
-This private food tour is a good option, allowing you to choose your own start time.
+This private food tour is a good option, allowing you to choose your start time.
 You can make a reservation here.
-This other one is in Les Marais and starts at 2pm.
+This other one is in Les Marais and starts at 2 pm.
 Tip: Start exploring early each day.
 So hopefully you can avoid bigger crowds.

-PRO TIP: Follow this itinerary in no particular order (i.e. change the days as you like).
+PRO TIP: Follow this itinerary in no particular order (i.e., change the days as you like).
 If you are in Paris on a Wednesday or Friday, go to the Louvre in the evening when it closes late and is less crowded.
 This way you will have more time to explore other places!

 The Eiffel Tower at night is also recommended.
 This allows you to enjoy other attractions at a slower pace.